 Endpoints are gated server-side by .RequirePermission().
 The admin console mirrors that gating client-side so users don’t see actions they can’t perform:

-import { usePermissions } from '@/auth/use-auth';
+import { useAuth } from '@/auth/use-auth';

 API integration

-const startMut = useMutation({ mutationFn: startImpersonation, onSuccess: (response) => { /* open new tab with impersonation token */ },});The apiClient is a configured Axios (or fetch) wrapper that:
+const startMut = useMutation({ mutationFn: startImpersonation, onSuccess: (response) => { /* open new tab with the impersonation token */ },});apiFetch (clients/admin/src/lib/api-client.ts):

 - Adds the